Sue Kelly: Early life and career

 Sue Kelly was born in Lima, Ohio, on September 26, 1936.
 She was raised Presbyterian and graduated from Denison University in 1958.
 She also holds a Master's degree from Sarah Lawrence College.

 She held jobs as a small business owner, patient advocate, rape counselor, and educator.
-She first became involved in politics by working as an advisor and campaign manager for Hamilton Fish IV, who represented Kelly’s home area in New York’s Hudson Valley.
+She first became involved in politics by working as an advisor and campaign manager for Hamilton Fish IV, who represented Kelly's home area in New York's Hudson Valley.

 Campaigns

-When Congressman Hamilton Fish IV, a Republican, decided not to seek re-election in 1994, Kelly sought and won the nomination for the congressional seat.
+When Congressman Hamilton Fish IV, a Republican, decided not to seek re-election in 1994, Kelly sought and won the nomination for the congressional seat, defeating Joseph J. DioGuardi, Guy Parisi, and Paul Bucha.
 Kelly defeated Fish's son, Hamilton Fish V, who ran as a Democrat, and Conservative Party candidate Joseph DioGuardi, who had been defeated by her in the Republican primary but continued campaigning.
 She was re-elected by a seven-point margin in 1996 and had comfortable victory margins in her campaigns thereafter.
 In 2004, Kelly easily won re-election with 67% of the vote in New York's 19th Congressional district although The New York Times described Kelly's opponents in previous races as "token opposition".